 Where do I get the Android application?

-The DigiSnap Pro Android application runs on any Android device with Bluetooth 4.0 compatible hardware running Android version 6.0 or newer and can be downloaded on the Google Play Store.
+The DigiSnap Pro Android Application runs on any Android device with Bluetooth 4.0 compatible hardware running Android version 6.0 or newer and can be downloaded on the Google Play Store.

 Battery Type: What types of batteries can I use with a DigiSnap Pro?